papulke/face-of-art/README.md

 * sample_to_log - samples will be saved to tensorboard log (bool)
 * valid_size - number of validation images to run
 * log_valid_every - evaluate on valid set every X epochs
-* debug_data_size - subset data size to test in debug mode
+* debug_data_size - subset data size for debug mode
 * debug - run in debug mode: use subset of the data

 #### define paths